medikoo/es5-ext/README.md

 ### Array.prototype.compact()

-Returns a copy of the array with all falsy values removed.
+Returns a copy of the list with all falsy values removed.

 ### Array.prototype.contains(searchElement)

 Whether list contains the given value.

 ### Array.prototype.copy()

+Returns a copy of the list

 ### Array.prototype.diff(other)

+Returns the array of elements that are present in context list but not present in other list.

 ### Array.prototype.exclusion(list0[, list1[, ...]])

+Returns the array of elements that are found only in context list or lists given in arguments.

 ### Array.prototype.find(query[, thisArg])

+Return first element for which given function returns true

 ### Array.prototype.first()
 ### Array.prototype.firstIndex()
 ### Array.prototype.flatten()